helrond/clbsj.org/_posts/2022-03-15-tributes-to-norman-gottwald.md

 Our deepest condolences go out to Laura and his whole family.
 We expect that information on a remotely accessible memorial service will be made available soon.

 Norman was a friend, mentor and inspiration to so many.
 If Norman touched your life, we invite you to send a tribute to [clbsjorg@gmail.com](mail to:clbsjorg@gmail.com).
-We will compile and publish these tributes here.
+We will compile and publish these tributes here as we receive them.
 We will also use this page to gather audio-visual archives of Norman's scholarship and teaching.
 If you have any to share, please send these as well!

 ## Tributes: